-- c) The pressing of the HÖJNING button for a semi-equipped speed restriction. - Note.
-This applies to the speed categories T, K and ET. - d) A speed increasing main signal, an SH group or a signal increasing HT of category 3 is passed. - e) The point of a preset (distant signalled) speed increase, should this be valid. - f) For a valid start restriction of 40 km/h, should the driver press the HÖJNING button. - g) The passing of a GMD, provided that the general maximum speed is increased as a result of speed board information being deleted. - h) Erasing of HT max speeds at balise error (categories T, K and PT). - i) Erasing of G line speed when passing SU.
+c) The pressing of the HÖJNING button for a semi-equipped speed restriction.

+A-Note.
+This applies to the speed categories T, K and ET.

+- d) A speed increasing main signal, an SH group or a signal increasing HT of category 3 is passed. - e) The point of a preset (distant signalled) speed increase, should this be valid. - f) For a valid start restriction of 40 km/h, should the driver press the HÖJNING button. - g) The passing of a GMD, which increases the permitted speed (due to deletion of speed board information or increasing of category G speed). - h) Erasing of HT at balise error (categories T, K and PT). - i) Erasing of G line speed when passing SU.